Nevenall/ghosting-the-edge/02 The Usual Suspects.md

 #### Physique and the Four Actions

-{{Overcome Obstacle}}​—Overcome obstacles that require the application of brute force—most often to overcome a situation aspect on a zone—or any other physical impedance, like prison bars or locked gates.
+{{overcome}}​—Overcome obstacles that require the application of brute force—most often to overcome a situation aspect on a zone—or any other physical impedance, like prison bars or locked gates.
 Of course, Physique is the classic skill for arm-wrestling matches and other contests of applied strength, as well as marathons or other endurance-based challenges.

-{{Create Advantage}}​—Physique has a lot of potential for advantages in physical conflict, usually related to grappling and holding someone in place, making them {Pinned} or {Locked Down}.
+{{create}}​—Physique has a lot of potential for advantages in physical conflict, usually related to grappling and holding someone in place, making them {Pinned} or {Locked Down}.
 You might also use it as a way of discovering physical impairments possessed by the target—grappling the old mercenary tells you that he has a {Bum Leg} or some such.

-{{Attack}}​—Physique is not used to harm people directly; use the Fight skill.
+{{attack}}​—Physique is not used to harm people directly; use the Fight skill.

-{{Defend}}​—Though you don't generally use Physique to defend against attacks, you can use it to provide active opposition to someone else's movement, provided you're in a small enough space that you can effectively use your body to block access.
+{{defend}}​—Though you don't generally use Physique to defend against attacks, you can use it to provide active opposition to someone else's movement, provided you're in a small enough space that you can effectively use your body to block access.
 You might also interpose something heavy and brace it to stop someone from getting through.

 #### Example Stunts

-**Servo Enhanced Cyberarticulation**—Your cyborg body is structurally enhanced and equipped with powerful load lifting servos. +2 to {{Overcome Obstacle}} rolls for carrying and lifting.
+**Servo Enhanced Cyberarticulation**—Your cyborg body is structurally enhanced and equipped with powerful load lifting servos. +2 to {{overcome}} rolls for carrying and lifting.

-**Toxin Scrubbers**—Your meat organs are supplemented with bioelectrical filters and toxin scrubbers. +2 to {{Defend}} against drugs and poisons, including alcohol.
+**Toxin Scrubbers**—Your meat organs are supplemented with bioelectrical filters and toxin scrubbers. +2 to {{defend}} against drugs and poisons, including alcohol.

-**Grappler**—+2 to {{Create Advantage}} on foes you are grappling with.
+**Grappler**—+2 to {{create}} on foes you are grappling with.

 ### Pilot